jacobkhajjar/aggregator/README.md

 # AggreGATOR

 This program will log, update and browse RSS feeds.
+Nicknamed gator.

 ## Commands